-(a) The dates of the Hearing shall be as determined in the Preliminary Conference.
-Absent special circumstances, the Hearing shall be scheduled no later than four (4) months from the date of the Preliminary Conference.
-The Arbitrator and the Parties shall schedule consecutive Hearing days if more than one day is necessary.
+(a) The Arbitrator, after consulting with the Parties that have appeared, shall determine the date, time and location of the Hearing.
+The Arbitrator and the Parties shall attempt to schedule consecutive Hearing days if more than one day is necessary.

 (b) If a Party has failed to participate in the Arbitration process, and the Arbitrator reasonably believes that the Party will not participate in the Hearing, the Arbitrator may set the Hearing without consulting with that Party.
-The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for, or the Parties have agreed to, shorter notice.
+The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date, unless the law of the relevant jurisdiction allows for, or the Parties have agreed to, shorter notice.